 Valerie Hennessy, MSN, FNP-BC, RN joined Heritage University as an adjunct professor in 2013.
 Ms. Hennessy is an expert clinical teacher of Maternal and Child Nursing, and practices in a primary care setting as a family nurse practitioner.
 Her research is focused on the role of nursing breastfeeding promotion.

-Teresa Julian, PhD, FNP-BC, RN joins the faculty of the Department of Nursing as an Associate Professor in July 2014.
+Teresa Julian, PhD, RN joins the faculty of the Department of Nursing as an Associate Professor in July 2014.
 Dr. Julian’s clinical expertise is in Care of the Family, and Adult Health and Illness.
 She comes to Heritage with more than 30 years of teaching in nursing Dr. Julian’s scholarship has focused on family violence, and on fatherhood in families.

-Christina Nyirati, PhD, FNP-BC, RN is the Chair of the Department of Nursing and Director of Nursing Programs.
+Christina Nyirati, PhD, RN is Professor and Chair of the Department of Nursing.
 Dr. Nyirati joined Heritage in 2013 from Ohio University.
 She has more than 30 years of experience in nursing education, including Maternal-Child, Community Health, and Primary Care of Families.
 Dr. Nyirati’s clinical expertise in the care of vulnerable young rural families informs her scholarship on decreasing infant and maternal mortality in communities with health inequities.

 Joel Thome, PharmD, BCACP, began teaching pharmacology in collaboration with the Nursing faculty in 2014.
 In 2015, he joined the Heritage University faculty leading pharmacology education for the Bachelor of Science in Nursing and Physician Assistant Programs.
 Dr. Thome is an experienced clinical, community pharmacist and clinical pharmacy educator.
 He also teaches medical students pharmacology and actively promotes interprofessional clinical teamwork of pharmacists and nurses with other health care professions to improve patient care.